billbuchanan/csn09112/week03_ns/labs/README.md

 ![Lab](https://github.com/billbuchanan/csn09112/blob/master/zadditional/overview_172.png)
 Figure 1: Lab setup (eth0 – Public, eth1 – Private, eth2 – DMZ) with 172.16.z.z

 Log into vSphere and locate the CSN09412 folder.
-Locate your matriculation number and you will be allocated a group number:
+Locate your matriculation number and you will be allocated two network addresses (for Private and DMZ).

-Group Number:

 Draw your own network diagram here, by filling-in the blank boxes, with the allocated networks, subnets, and IP addresses:

 ![Lab](https://github.com/billbuchanan/csn09112/blob/master/zadditional/overview02.png)
 Figure 2: Your network setup (Note: Gateway address is 10.221.3.254)